lizard-demon/bhopblox/README.md

 - **World Browser**: Scrollable list (max-height: 250px) displaying all 6 available worlds with detailed information
 - **Play Button**: Initially shows "Select a World" - updates dynamically when you make a selection
 - **Status Display**: Shows current game status and loading information at the bottom
-- **Modern Gradient Background**: Beautiful sky-blue to light green gradient with subtle radial light effects
+- **Animated Sky Background**: Beautiful sky-blue to light green gradient with 5 floating clouds that continuously drift across the screen
+- **Glass Morphism Menu**: Semi-transparent menu with frosted glass effect, backdrop blur, and subtle border highlights

 #### World Selection Process
 1. **Browse Available Worlds**: Scroll through the world list to see all 6 unique environments